-Gamache, his friends, family, and assorted villains have starred in 14 books to date (no need to read in order).
+Gamache, his friends, family, and assorted villains have starred in 17 books to date.
 The best-selling novels are adored for the intricate — but not far-fetched — plots, lyrical writing, and characters that feel so real, you expect to meet them if you visit Canada.

 Three Pines, the fictional village where Gamache lives with his adored and adorable wife Reine-Marie, is decidedly twee, but the vicious crimes that he investigates there are not.
 In this fourth book in the series, he and his wife leave Three Pines — and the usual cast of characters — to celebrate their wedding anniversary at the Manoir Bellechasse, a remote and luxurious mansion on a lake, surrounded by forest.